Legislature(2021 - 2022)GRUENBERG 120

 the existing definition of victim consists of three separate

-the three sets be combined.
+may exist should the three sets be combined.
+In response to

-CHAIR CLAMAN asked whether the Office of Victims' Rights
+Chair Claman, she confirmed that the Office of Victims' Rights

-that it did not support the proposed amendment.
+did not support the proposed amendment.

 1:48:21 PM